Smell of Pot Not Enough For Cops to Force Exit of Parked Vehicle

-The Massachusetts state supreme court ruled this week that the simple smell of marijuana coming from a parked car was not enough evidence to order those within the vehicle to exit.
+The Massachusetts State Supreme Judicial court ruled that the simple smell of marijuana coming from a parked car was not enough evidence to order those within the vehicle to exit.
 With that ruling, the court has cemented the wishes of voters who decided in 2008 to decriminalize less than one ounce of marijuana.
 But, it hasn’t made everyone happy.

-The case centered on two men, who were sitting in a parked vehicle when officers approached and smelled marijuana.
+The case, Commonweath vs. Cruz, centered on two men, who were sitting in a parked vehicle when officers approached and smelled marijuana.
 They ordered the men to exit the vehicle and asked if they had anything on them.
 One man was in possession of crack cocaine and was charged.
 But, the court’s ruling states the police had no grounds to order the exit and subsequent search in the first place.

 There are very strict circumstances in which the police can make you exit your vehicle.
 According to the court, these circumstances include when the officers are in danger, when they have reasonable suspicion that the occupant is engaged in illegal activity, or if they have cause to search the vehicle.
 None of these circumstances were present.